-The objective of this study was to determine the degree of satisfaction with life of university teachers before and during the Covid-19 pandemic.
-The results show the negative influence of the Covid-19 pandemic on the degrees of satisfaction with life before and during the pandemic.
-Teachers perceived themselves more satisfied before the pandemic, this satisfaction decreasing during isolation.
-Covid-19 not only wreaked havoc on health, but also negative effects on people's psychological, emotional and social spheres.
-Although we cannot generalize with the results obtained, however, it can be shown as scientific data of the process experienced worldwide, and which intensely affected without distinction of gender, age or social condition.
+The aim of this study was to determine the degree of satisfaction with the life of university professors before and during the COVID-19 pandemic.
+The results show the negative influence of the COVID-19 pandemic on the degrees of satisfaction with life before and during the pandemic.
+This is according to the data obtained from administering the questionnaire to assess satisfaction with life.
+Teachers perceived themselves as more satisfied before the pandemic.
+However, this satisfaction decreased during isolation.
+Although 55.7% perceived themselves as more satisfied before the pandemic, this satisfaction decreased to 45.5%, which is about 10% more of dissatisfaction.
+These changes in emotional stability, manifested in teachers' perception, originated from the restrictions caused by the pandemic, such as the lack of social interaction, the lack of recreation, the excess of work at home and the labour challenges presented during the confinement period.
+COVID-19 affected the health status of individuals and also had negative effects on people's psychological, emotional, and social spheres.
+It is important to continue with future research since it was not possible to carry out personal interviews to obtain qualitative data due to the restrictions of the pandemic itself, and thus reinforce what was obtained in the questionnaires on dissatisfaction and what personal aspects originated from it.
+Although the results obtained cannot be generalized, it can be shown as a scientific data of the process experienced worldwide, intensely affected without distinction of gender, age or social condition.